 For families who want schools and convenience

 Palo Cedro, Enterprise, and parts of Redding are usually the first places I recommend.
 Palo Cedro tends to win on larger lots and school-driven demand.
 Enterprise works well for buyers who want easier access to shopping, parks, and everyday errands without giving up a neighborhood feel.
+If Palo Cedro is on your short list, the Palo Cedro schools and lifestyle guide adds more context on commute, healthcare, and home-price expectations.

 For buyers chasing affordability